About

 Djamila Ribeiro and Editorial Work

-In partnership with Jandaíra Publishing, led by publisher Lizandra Magon, Djamila coordinates the Sueli Carneiro Label, and as editor of the label, she published *Sueli Carneiro: escritos de uma vida*, a tribute to the honored Sueli Carneiro.
-The launch event at SESC Pompéia gathered admirers, the writer’s family, and key figures from the Brazilian black movement.
-The second book published, *Ó Paí Prezada: racismo e sexismo tomando bonde nas penitenciárias femininas*, brings Carla Akotirene’s master’s thesis from the Federal University of Bahia.
+In partnership with Jandaíra Publishing, led by publisher Lizandra Magon, Djamila coordinates the Sueli Carneiro Label.
+As editor of the label, she published Sueli Carneiro: escritos de uma vida (Sueli Carneiro: Writings of a Life), a tribute to the honored Sueli Carneiro.
+The launch event at SESC Pompéia gathered admirers, the writer’s family, and key figures from the Brazilian Black movement.
+The second book published, Ó Paí Prezada: racismo e sexismo tomando bonde nas penitenciárias femininas (Racism and Sexism Taking the Ride in Women’s Prisons), brings Carla Akotirene’s master’s thesis from the Federal University of Bahia.

-In November 2020, the third book of the Label was launched: *Mulheres Quilombolas*, coordinated by Selma Dealdina, featuring eighteen women from different quilombola communities in Brazil.
+In November 2020, the third book of the Label was launched: Mulheres Quilombolas (Quilombola Women), coordinated by Selma Dealdina, featuring eighteen women from different quilombola communities in Brazil.
 This is an unprecedented work in the country’s history, supported by the National Coordination of Articulation of Quilombola Communities (CONAQ).
-In September 2021, the Label launched its first translation, *Black Power*, by the Tobagonian activist and U.S. resident Kwame Ture, also known as Stokely Carmichael.
-The book includes a preface by his son, Bokar Ture, and was a milestone in the 20th-century civil rights movement, with Ture being the one to coin the term “institutional racism.”
+In September 2021, the Label launched its first translation, Black Power, by Tobagonian activist and U.S. resident Kwame Ture (Stokely Carmichael).
+The book includes a preface by his son, Bokar Ture, and marked a milestone in the 20th-century civil rights movement, with Ture being the one to coin the term “institutional racism.”

-In late 2021, Djamila coordinated the book *Uma nova História, feita de histórias: Personalidades negras invisibilizadas da História do Brasil*, which features 16 texts from black researchers across Brazil who rescue personalities who deserve recognition for their contributions to Brazilian history.
+In late 2021, Djamila coordinated the book Uma nova história, feita de histórias: Personalidades negras invisibilizadas da História do Brasil (A New History, Made of Histories: Black Personalities Erased from Brazilian History), which features 16 texts from Black researchers across Brazil rescuing figures who deserve recognition for their contributions to Brazilian history.

-In 2022, the label published *Educação quilombola: territorialidades, saberes e as lutas por direitos*, which compiles texts from the I National Virtual Conference on Quilombola Education, a partnership between the University of Brasília (UnB) and CONAQ.
+In 2022, the label published Educação quilombola: territorialidades, saberes e as lutas por direitos (Quilombola Education: Territorialities, Knowledge, and the Struggles for Rights), which compiles texts from the I National Virtual Conference on Quilombola Education, a partnership between the University of Brasília (UnB) and CONAQ.

-In 2023, Djamila Ribeiro’s editorial initiative published the translation of *Águas de Estuário*, by Colombian writer Vélia Vidal, which provides an epistolary reflection on life in the Chocó region of Colombia.
+In 2023, Djamila Ribeiro’s editorial initiative published the translation of Águas de Estuário (Estuary Waters), by Colombian writer Vélia Vidal, which provides an epistolary reflection on life in the Chocó region of Colombia.
 Djamila and Vélia met at the Hay Festival in Cartagena in 2021, and this work in Portuguese is the first in a movement to translate and publish works by women from the Global South.

 Djamila Ribeiro and the Feminismos Plurais Collection

-The Feminismos Plurais Collection has become an indispensable collective work for raising awareness among the Brazilian population on anti-racist and feminist perspectives and has revolutionized the Brazilian publishing market by expanding space for the large-scale publication of high-quality non-fiction works by black authors with social engagement.
+The Feminismos Plurais Collection has become an indispensable collective work for raising awareness in Brazilian society on anti-racist and feminist perspectives.
+It has revolutionized the national publishing market by opening large-scale space for high-quality non-fiction works by Black authors committed to social engagement.

-To date, the collection has published fourteen titles, surpassing the 500,000-copy mark.
-The titles are as follows: *Lugar de Fala*, *Encarceramento em Massa* by Juliana Borges, *Empoderamento* by Joice Berth, *Racismo Estrutural* by Silvio Almeida, *Interseccionalidade* by Carla Akotirene, *Racismo Recreativo* by Adilson Moreira, *Apropriação Cultural* by Rodney William, *Intolerância Religiosa* by Sidnei Barreto, *Colorismo* by Alessandra Devulsky, *Transfeminismo* by Letícia Nascimento, *Trabalho Doméstico* by Juliana Teixeira, *Discurso de ódio nas redes sociais* by Luiz Valério Trindade, *Cotas raciais* by Lívia Sant’anna Vaz, and *Lesbiandade* by Deise Fatumma.
+To date, the collection has published fourteen titles and surpassed the milestone of 500,000 copies sold.
+The published works include: Lugar de Fala (Place of Speech), Encarceramento em Massa (Mass Incarceration) by Juliana Borges, Empoderamento (Empowerment) by Joice Berth, Racismo Estrutural (Structural Racism) by Silvio Almeida, Interseccionalidade (Intersectionality) by Carla Akotirene, Racismo Recreativo (Racism for Recreation) by Adilson Moreira, Apropriação Cultural (Cultural Appropriation) by Rodney William, Intolerância Religiosa (Religious Intolerance) by Sidnei Barreto, Colorismo (Colorism) by Alessandra Devulsky, Transfeminismo (Transfeminism) by Letícia Nascimento, Trabalho Doméstico (Domestic Labor) by Juliana Teixeira, Discurso de ódio nas redes sociais (Hate Speech on Social Media) by Luiz Valério Trindade, Cotas raciais (Racial Quotas) by Lívia Sant’anna Vaz, and Lesbiandade (Lesbianhood) by Deise Fatumma.

-The transformations promoted in Brazil by Djamila Ribeiro’s editorial work have and will continue to be the subject of much historical reflection.
-It is worth noting that the hundreds of thousands of books sold are not only a significant indicator of the success of the works themselves but also a sign of a cultural shift in literature.
-According to research by Regina Dalcastagnè from Djamila Ribeiro’s University, between 1964 and 2014, publications by black people in large publishers represented only 10% of their catalogs.
+The transformations promoted in Brazil by Djamila Ribeiro’s editorial work have already become the subject of historical reflection.
+The hundreds of thousands of books sold are not only evidence of the success of the individual works but also a powerful indicator of a broader cultural shift in Brazilian literature.
+According to research by Regina Dalcastagnè at the University of Brasília, between 1964 and 2014, books by Black authors represented only 10% of publications in large Brazilian publishing houses.

 Djamila Ribeiro and International Work

-Djamila Ribeiro’s editorial work and that of authors from the Collection have crossed the Atlantic and established strong roots in Europe.
-Thanks to partnerships with publishers in France, Italy, and Spain, her coordination has led to the translation of works, which have been published in French by Editions Anacaona (Joice Berth, Adilson Moreira, Rodney William, Alessandra Devulsky, Letícia Nascimento, Deise Fatumma), Spanish (Juliana Borges), and Italian by Capovolte Edizioni (Carla Akotirene and Luiz Valério Trindade).
+Djamila Ribeiro’s editorial work — and that of the authors from the Feminismos Plurais Collection — has crossed the Atlantic and established strong roots in Europe.
+Through partnerships with publishers in France, Italy, and Spain, her coordination has led to the translation and publication of works in multiple languages: in French by Éditions Anacaona (Joice Berth, Adilson Moreira, Rodney William, Alessandra Devulsky, Letícia Nascimento, Deise Fatumma), in Spanish (Juliana Borges), and in Italian by Capovolte Edizioni (Carla Akotirene and Luiz Valério Trindade).

-The pandemic slowed the exchange of authors from the Collection to these countries, postponing the arrival of Brazilian black intellectuals in an already heated scenario.
-However, between 2019 and early 2020, there were two tours in France.
-All events were sold out, and Djamila’s works were launched at major literary festivals.
-Her post-pandemic return came in October 2022 with a tour in France, Belgium, and Germany.
+The pandemic temporarily slowed the circulation of these authors abroad, postponing the arrival of Brazilian Black intellectuals in an already vibrant international debate.
+Still, between 2019 and early 2020, two successful tours took place in France, with all events sold out and Djamila’s works launched at major literary festivals.
+Her post-pandemic return came in October 2022, with a tour across France, Belgium, and Germany.

-In 2022, Djamila Ribeiro attended the International Book Fair in Turin, Italy, where some of her works were launched in Italian by Capovolte.
-In 2023, Djamila toured the country for the launch of her books in Bologna, Florence, Milan, and Rome.
+In 2022, Djamila attended the International Book Fair in Turin, Italy, where some of her works were launched in Italian by Capovolte.
+In 2023, she toured the country to celebrate the release of her books in Bologna, Florence, Milan, and Rome.

-In 2023, she was a keynote speaker at the UN General Assembly on the Day in Memory of the Abolition of Slavery and the Transatlantic Slave Trade, with a speech on “Fighting the legacy of slavery through transformative education.”
+In 2023, she was a keynote speaker at the UN General Assembly on the Day in Memory of the Abolition of Slavery and the Transatlantic Slave Trade, where she delivered a lecture on “Fighting the Legacy of Slavery Through Transformative Education.”

-In 2024, she was invited as a keynote speaker for the upcoming release of the English edition of *Lugar de Fala*, translated by Yale University Press, and also as the new holder of the Andrés Bello Chair for invited professors at New York University.
-The book, translated as *Where We Stand*, features a preface by Chimamanda Adichie and a back cover by Patricia Hill Collins, Ibram X. Kendi, Linda Alcoff, Priyamvada Gopal, and Kia Lilly Caldwell.
+In 2024, she was invited as a keynote speaker for the launch of the English edition of Lugar de Fala (Where We Stand), published by Yale University Press.
+The book features a preface by Chimamanda Ngozi Adichie and endorsements by Patricia Hill Collins, Ibram X. Kendi, Linda Alcoff, Priyamvada Gopal, and Kia Lilly Caldwell.
+In the same year, Djamila was also appointed as the new holder of the Andrés Bello Chair for Visiting Professors at New York University.

 São Paulo, February 28, 2023 – Published with biographical details, book purchasing links, recent articles, professional schedule, and contact information.